nahitorres/odin/README.md

 This repository contains three notebooks that presents how to use the different functionalities.

 ## **Cite this work**
-If you use PolimiDL or wish to refer it, please use the following BibTex entry.
+If you use ODIN or wish to refer it, please use the following BibTex entry.

 ```
 @inproceedings{torres2020odin,